Privacy-Preserving Video Anomaly Detection: A Survey: Edge-Cloud Intelligence Empowered P2VAD

 VAD systems for large-scale applications handle massive amounts of video data, which typically need to be transmitted and processed across various edge devices, servers, and data centers.
 Without effective privacy protection mechanisms, the exchange and integration of information in edge-cloud systems pose significant risks of data leakage and misuse.
 Therefore, system-level privacy protection not only safeguards user data but also strengthens societal trust in such systems.
 This chapter explores three major directions: (1) Privacy Computing-enhanced VAD, which reduces the risk of data leakage through privacy computing techniques; (2) Edge-Cloud Collaboration VAD, which focuses on data security and performance optimization during collaboration between end devices and the cloud; and (3) Federated VAD, which explores privacy-secure VAD model training via distributed learning without sharing raw data.
 These approaches complement one another and collectively improve system-level privacy security.
+The taxonomy and summary of NIE empowered P2VAD methods are provided in Fig.~\ref{f-sec5} and Table~\ref{tab:eci_technical_comparison}, respectively.